Stuntmonkey4u/ACrebuild/README.md

 When you run the script, it presents you with a simple menu of options to choose from:

-1. **Update, Rebuild, and Run the Server:** Updates the AzerothCore source code (optional), rebuilds the server, and runs both the authserver and worldserver in a tmux session.
+1. **Rebuild and Run the Server:** Updates the AzerothCore source code (optional), rebuilds the server, and runs both the authserver and worldserver in a tmux session.

 2. **Only Rebuild the Server:** Rebuilds AzerothCore without running the server after completion.